bnb-chain/developer-tools-list/README.md

-# developer-tools-list
+# BNB Chain Developer Tooling Landscape

+This landscape represents a comprehensive list of tools that developers use when developing smart contracts on the BNB Chain, including BNB Smart Chain, opBNB Chain, and Greenfield Chain.

+## Contributing
-Anyone can Submit a pull request, with anything from small fixes to tools you'd like to add (or remove).
+Contributions are welcome!
+Feel free to submit a pull request, with anything from small fixes to tools you'd like to add (or remove!).
+To suggest any changes to the entries or the categories, modify the data.json file and open a pull request.

-If adding a new tool, he or she needs to add a brief description that new developers would understand in the format as follows:
+** To add new tools or update existing ones, please submit the info according to the table below: **

 | Required               | Parameters       | Description                                                          | Notes                                                         |
 |------------------------|------------------|----------------------------------------------------------------------|---------------------------------------------------------------|